 The transfer agent and registrar for our ordinary shares is Broadridge Corporate Issuer Solutions, Inc. Its address is 1717 Arch St., Suite 1300, Philadelphia, Pennsylvania 19103, and its telephone number is (215) 553-5400.

 Listing

-Our ordinary shares have been approved for listing on The Nasdaq Global Market under the symbol "GMDA."
+We have applied to have our ordinary shares listed on The Nasdaq Global Market under the symbol "GMDA."

 SHARES ELIGIBLE FOR FUTURE SALE